XNBlank/discord-linux/README.md

 At the moment it is in a very simple state and will be updated frequently.
 If you find any issues, write it up in the issues tab and I'll see what I can do.

+### If you have any questions or need support, feel free to drop by the discord channel : https://discord.gg/0XKEBLSe6cdvBgWo
 ---

 ## TODO